TerryV8/click-count/docs/terraform_setup.md

 ## Setup

-You can install terraform using Homebrew on a Mac:
+You can install terraform using Homebrew on a Mac.
+Then verify, terraform is well installed.
 ```console
 brew update && brew install terraform.